Waterproofing Your Crawl Space

 This is essentially a French Drain System, except instead of being on the outside of your foundation, this is installed inside the crawl space, around the perimeter.

 We start by digging extensive trenching around the perimeter of your crawl space from inside the crawl space.
 The trenching is dug deep enough for us to place hundreds of feet of corrugated piping in it.
-The depth and width of the trench can vary, but around 6 inches wide and 8-12 inches deep are common sizes that satisfy most crawl space trenching needs.
+The depth and width of the trench can vary, but around 8-10 inches wide and 10-12 inches deep are common sizes that satisfy most crawl space trenching needs.
+We use the excess dirt from digging the trenches to fill any low areas throughout the crawl space.

-After the corrugated pipe is installed throughout the trenching, drainage gravel is placed in the trenching with the pipe.
+After the trenches are dug, we lay a base of drainage rock inside the trenches.
+Then, we use corrugated-perforated pipe and install throughout the trenching, on top of the drainage rock.
+The pipe also has a sock around it, (or sleeve), to help prevent dirt and mud from clogging.
+Then another layer of drainage gravel is placed in and on the trenching with the pipe.
 Water drains more quickly through gravel than it does through most types of soil, so puddles form less readily.

 After the trenching, pipe, and gravel are completed, a sump pump is installed.
-We install the sump pump with it’s own outlet and run a drain line to the exterior of the foundation.
-From there, we bury the sump pump drain line away from the foundation and install a pop up drain.
+We install the sump pump in a basin, with a check valve.
+The check valve keeps water that has been pushed out from flowing back into the bucket.
+Once it's out, it's out.
+We install an outlet just for the sump pump and then run a drain line to the exterior of the foundation.
+From there, we bury the sump pump drain line around 15 feet or more away from the foundation and install a pop up drain.
+There's a weep hole at the end of the pipe, so any left over water can escape and not freeze.

 Any future water intrusion into the crawl space will now go into the piping and drain to the sump pump.
 The sump pump will then send any water to the exterior of the crawl space, away from your foundation.